-The standards for evaluation are those set forth for promotion and tenure in the collective bargaining agreement between the University and the AAUP-AFT:
+The standards for evaluation are those set forth for promotion and tenure in the WSU/AAUP-AFT Agreement (Article XXII.C, paragraph 2):

-For faculty: "The assessments of a faculty candidate's qualifications shall be based upon excellence in teaching and in scholarly achievement or, for a faculty candidate in the creative or performing arts, in creative professional achievement. . . .
-Consideration shall also be given to non-instructional service to the department, college, and/or University and/or public and/or professional service which benefits the University.
-At all levels of this procedure assessments shall take into consideration such unit, school/college, and University factors as are in force" (Agreement, Article XXII.B).
+The assessments of a faculty candidate's qualifications shall be based upon excellence in teaching and in scholarly achievement or, for a faculty candidate in the creative or performing arts, in creative professional achievement. . . .
+Consideration shall also be given to non-instructional service to the department, School/College, and/or University and/or public and/or professional service which benefits the University.
+At all levels of this procedure assessments shall take into consideration such unit, School/College, and University factors as are in force.